cherkavi/enterprise-architect-toolbox/ultralearning.md

   * [copy existing solution/idea](#exercises), but add your unique style
   * develop your unique style - it is your advantage

-### exercises
-* break up to the steps:
-  * implementation (practice)
-  * cognitive areas of knowledge (understanding)
-* find out difficult and cumbersome steps - practice them separately
-* copy of existing success stories/examples
-* have you stuck ?:
-  1. step back
-  2. learn
-  3. try again
-* in order not to give up - set up timer for 10 min

 ### focusing
 > breathing 4x4
 > breathing 30-30, 30-60, 30-90